A Bregman Regularized Proximal Point Method for Solving Equilibrium Problems on Hadamard Manifolds: Numerical Experiments

 \section{Numerical Experiments}

 In this section we present the results of numerical experiments to demonstrate the computational performance of Algorithm~\ref{BregAlg} using different Bregman functions.
 All implementations were carried out in MATLAB R2024b and executed on a MacBook Air equipped with an Intel Core i5-5350U (1.8~GHz, dual-core) processor and 8~GB RAM.
-In each example, the subproblems defined in~\eqref{RegFunc} were solved using \cite[Algorithm~3.1]{Tan2024}.
-For all tests, the stopping criterion for the inner iteration (that is, for \cite[Algorithm~3.1]{Tan2024}) was set to be $d(x_{n,k+1}, x_{n,k}) < 10^{-3}$, while the outer iteration in Algorithm~\ref{BregAlg} terminated when $Er(n) = d(x_{n+1}, x_n) \leq 10^{-6}$.
+In each example, the subproblem defined in~\eqref{RegFunc} were solved using \cite[Algorithm~3.1]{Tan2024}.